• Home

 • Combine flour, baking powder, soda and salt in a large mixing bow; set aside.

-• In medium bowl whisk together egg whites, maple syrup, oil, milk and vanilla; add to flour mixture.
+• In medium bowl whisk together egg white, maple syrup, oil, milk and vanilla; add to flour mixture.
 Stir to combine.
 Stir in the cooled toasted nuts and the chocolate.
 Spread in prepared pan.

 • Bake 25 to 30 minutes or until a toothpick inserted near center comes out clean.
 Cool on wire rack and then lift from pan.
 Spread with Chocolate-Hazelnut Frosting or put the frosting in a freezer bag, snip off the bottom corner, and pipe stripes of it over the top.